 A lot of people believe that Halloween is originated from America but the truth is that it's originated from Europe from the Celtic ancient festival Samhain This festival was celebrating the end of harvest and the beginning of the dark and cold winter period starting from 1st November.

-Celts believe that ghosts of dead people would return to earth.
+Celts believed that ghosts of dead people would return to earth.
 In order to help the good souls find their way back home, families would carve faces into turnips or potatoes, with lights placed inside to illuminate them.
 They would also light up bonfires and wear costumes made of animal skins and heads to keep the bad spirits away.

-Halloween is just the contraction of All Hallow Eve , the all saints eve, so the day before Toussaint.
+Halloween is just the contraction of All Hallow Eve, the all saints eve, so the day before Toussaint.

-2. Halloween, All saints and All souls' day in the Francophone world
+2. Halloween, All Saints, and All souls' day in the Francophone world

 Halloween and all saints day in France